selwynClarifai/video-manager/README.md

 # The executables will be in /files/build
 docker run -it --network host -v `pwd`:/files video-manager bash

-There are 2 executables:
+# There are 2 executables:
 video_manager - capture video and run predicts video_manager_no_predict - capture video with no predicts

+# To make the executables
+make make_video
+make make_video_no_predict

-To record 2 cameras simultaneously:
+# To record 2 cameras simultaneously:
  ./video_manager ../config_mwir.json ; ./video_manager_no_predict ../config_color.json

 # RTSP test websites